BrianaJHunter/one-pg-portfolio/README.md

 # one-pg-portfolio

-one page portfolio using HTML, CSS
+One page portfolio built using HTML, CSS.
+Ideal for creatives and freelancers to showcase various types of work.

+Includes:
+- Photo
+- Name
+- Profession Overview
+- Profession Breakdown